 3. Maintain Airflow

-As mentioned above, the airflow plays a significant role in growing your plants.
+As mentioned above, airflow plays a significant role in growing your plants.

-It also helps in keeping the plant dry, especially the leaves and stem.
+It also helps in keeping the plant dry, especially the leaves and stems.

 And when these parts remain dry, you automatically ensure no fungal growth on the plant's surface.